Vertebrae — definition and function

-The typical human spine contains 33 vertebrae, which are bone segments stacked from the base of the skull to the bottom of the back.
-These segments combine to form the infrastructure of the spinal column, which supports the upper body and protects the spinal cord — the central nervous system’s primary pathway for signals to and from the brain.
+The vertebra is one of the most important components of the spine.
+Each spine is comprised of 33 individual vertebras.
+When stacked together, the vertebrae create the infrastructure of the spine, protecting the nerves and the spinal cord — the central nervous system’s primary pathway for signals to and from the brain.

 Anatomical overview of the spine and the vertebrae

 A vertebra is a small bone that stacks on top of one another to form the spine.
 There are 33 vertebras in the spine, and three different sections of the spine with varying functions.
 In between each vertebra is a disc and a joint.
 The discs and joints allow the vertebrae to move and bend freely without pain.

 The vertebrae have three main purposes: support the weight of the body, protect the spinal cord and the central nervous system and attach the ligaments in the spine to allow flexibility and movement.

 There are three main sections of vertebrae in the spine, each with a specific purpose and function:

 - Cervical vertebrae (neck) — The cervical vertebrae include the first seven vertebrae of the spine that extend from the base of your head to the bottom of your neck.
 The purpose of these vertebrae is to provide support and stabilization for the neck.
 If one of the nerves in the cervical vertebral column is impacted, a radiating pain might occur in the back of the head, neck or jaw.